marod424/cabo-san-matthew/content/projects/dooble.md

 A good friend was part of the small NYC based Dooble team and set up the connection.
 Dooble wasn't my idea, but I liked it well enough and thought it had potential.
 Plus I was tired of tutoring in my hometown while living in my parent's basement (a fact my younger brother loved to tease me about after my prodigal tenure in school).

 I was technical enough, coming from an engineering and physics background, and coding runs in the bloodline.
-It was a nice match, and although I was young and inexperienced, it was well-balanced by my being underpaid.
+It was a nice match, and although I was young and inexperienced, it was well-balanced by my underwhelming paycheck (by NYC standards).

 ***

 NYC living was fun.
 I learned and experienced a lot, both in life and in web development.
 It got my foot in the door.
-Dooble failed – I was let go, but it wasn't a personal failure.
+Dooble struggled – I was let go, but it wasn't a personal failure.
 I believe the same can be said for each of my Dooble colleagues.

 ***

-**God bless them.**
+**May God bless them.**